elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 ```

 There's a lot going on here.
 We're accepting a list of strings as the argument
 to our `gamesList` function.
-Then we're going to iterate through those game
+Then, we're going to iterate through those game
 titles one at a time using `List.map`.
-Take a look at the `List.map` function
+Take a look at the documentation for the
-in the link to the Elm documentation posted above, and we'll see that it takes
-two arguments: a function and a list.
+[`List.map`](http://package.elm-lang.org/packages/elm-lang/core/latest/List#map) function, and we see that it takes two arguments: a function and a list.

 What's happening is that we're passing the list of all our game titles to the
 `List.map` function, and it's splitting them apart and sending the titles one